keepwith/PLQComposite/README.md

 Generally Speaking, Utilize the plq composite to solve the ERM problem need three steps below.
 For details of these functions you can check the API.

 ### 1) Create a PLQ Loss and Decompose
-Three types of input for PLQ Loss are accepted.
-One is the coefficients of each piece with cutoffs $\text{plq}$(default form), another is the coefficients only and takes the maximum of each piece $\text{max}$, the other is the linear version based on a series of given points $\text{points}$.
+Three types of input for PLQ Loss are accepted in this package.
+One is the coefficients of each piece with cutoffs (named **plq**, default form), another is the coefficients only and takes the maximum of each piece named **max**, the other is the linear version based on a series of given points (named **points**).
+The explicit definitions of plq, max and points are shown below.

 $$
 L(z)=